Creamy Sun-Dried Tomato Chicken Pasta (30 Minutes)

 Instructions

-• Add the cubed chicken to a medium bowl.
-Sprinkle in the smoked paprika, Italian seasoning, garlic powder, onion powder, salt, and pepper.
-Toss until the chicken is evenly coated.
+• Season: Add the cubed chicken to a bowl and toss with smoked paprika, Italian seasoning, garlic powder, onion powder, salt, and pepper.

-• Heat 1 tablespoon of oil from the sun-dried tomato jar (or use regular olive oil) in a large, high-rimmed sauté pan over medium-high heat.
-Add the seasoned chicken and sauté for about 7 minutes, stirring occasionally, until fully cooked.
-Transfer the chicken to a plate and set aside.
+• Sear chicken: Heat oil from the sun-dried tomato jar in a large sauté pan over medium-high heat.
+Add the chicken and cook for 6 to 7 minutes, stirring occasionally, until fully cooked.
+Transfer to a plate.

 Nutrition